John Lewis has become the first major UK retailer to go gender neutral on children's clothing.

 Let Clothes Be Clothes said on Twitter this morning that they are "absolutely thrilled" by John Lewis's announcement.
 Parents and commentators have also praised the retailer's decision to go gender neutral on children's clothes.

 John Lewis's decision reflects a swelling movement to end gender-stereotyping in children's clothes.
-Last month shoe retailer Clarks pulled a shockingly sexist girls' shoe range called "Dolly Bird" after being widely (and rightly) criticized on social media.
+Last month shoe retailer Clarks pulled a shockingly sexist girls' shoe range called "Dolly Bird" after being widely (and rightly) criticised on social media.